crisp-sh/context7-to-markdown/README.md

 - **📜 Table of Contents**: Generates comprehensive index files for easy navigation and providing the context to your agent.
 - **🗺️ URL Mapping**: Intelligently maps source URLs to appropriate file paths and names
 - **❌ Error Handling**: Robust error handling with detailed feedback for troubleshooting

+## Why `c2md`?

+MCP is clunky, slow, adds additional prompt context, and time consuming.

+With `c2md`, you can pass a specific section of a technology's documentation to an agent.
+Instead of fairly unreliable natural language search with the Context7 MCP server, you can just attach the `@/path/to/000-index.md` to your agent.

+Depending on the number of locally available documentation sections/files, this can save tokens/context.
+For example, the Neon docs have around 240 sections (520,000 tokens), with the total 000-index.md costing around 4,000 tokens; alternatively, calls to the Context7 MCP can cost anywhere from 8,000 to 20,000 tokens.

 ## 🚀 Installation